 Fundraising: £100 to contribute directly to the charity that you will be working with.

-Project Fees: £850 (all first-time volunteers are eligible for our £100 bursary, which would make total fees payable £750)
+Project Fees: £850 (all volunteers are eligible for our £100 Global Engagement Bursary, which would make total fees payable £750 + Fundraising)